-Connection Hearing® powered by TruHearing - 844-224-2711 - www.TruHearing.com
+Connection Hearing® powered by TruHearing® - 844-224-2711 - www.TruHearing.com

-GEHA members and their families, including over-age children, domestic partners, same-sex spouses, parents, and grandparents, can save 30 percent to 60 percent off the average retail price of hearing aids with TruHearing.
+GEHA members and their families, including over-age children, domestic partners, same-sex spouses, parents, and grandparents, can save 30% to 60% off the average retail price of hearing aids with TruHearing.
 TruHearing offers a selection of more than 100 of the latest hearing aids from the top hearing aid manufacturers in the world.